Kusoneko/Nekobot/README.md

 The prefixprivate setting requires the use of prefix in PMs when true The prefixpublic setting requires the use of prefix in channels when true The mentioncommand setting allows @mentioning the bot instead of using prefix in channels when 1, when 2 allows you to mention after the command and its args as well.
+The loglevel setting is how verbose your console output should be, between 1 and 5, 5 being the noisiest, you probably don't want that.
 The helpmode setting has three settings "public", "private", and disabled, if it's disabled, there'll be no help.
 If it's public, the help command will be responded to in the channel it's issued.
 If it's private, responses will be in PM.
 The musicFolder setting should be set to the full path to a folder containing a bunch of music files to be used for music streaming.
 The musicUseSubfolders setting is whether or not to include files buried in folders within your musicFolder.